 |Award Period:||4 years (9/1/2015 – 8/31/2019)||Award Amount:||$1,600,000|

-Purpose: The purpose of this project is to explore the relationship between high school students' background knowledge and their reading comprehension.
-Research has shown that students with more background knowledge (i.e. the previously-learned knowledge that may help students understand what they read by providing extra information that is not included in text) are better able to comprehend what they read than those students with little background knowledge.
-While researchers know that background knowledge matters for reading, there are still questions about how much background knowledge is necessary to understand text, and whether general, broad background knowledge is enough or students need more specific, deep content background knowledge.
-In this project, researchers will use assessment items developed through other IES grants (Assessing Reading for Understanding: A Theory-based, Developmental Approach, Measuring the Development of Vocabulary and Word Learning to Support Content Area Reading and Learning, and Developing Reading Comprehension Assessments Targeting Struggling Readers) in a series of studies with 9th to 12th grade students to examine what types of and how much background knowledge is related to reading comprehension.
+Purpose: The purpose of this project was to explore the relationship between high school students' background knowledge and their reading comprehension.
+Research has shown that students with more background knowledge (namely the previously learned knowledge that may help students understand what they read by providing extra information that is not included in text) are better able to comprehend what they read than those students with little background knowledge.
+Although researchers know that background knowledge matters for reading, prior to this grant, there were still questions about how much background knowledge is necessary to understand text and whether some types of knowledge are more important for different types of comprehension.
+This project used assessment items developed through other IES grants (Assessing Reading for Understanding: A Theory-based, Developmental Approach, Measuring the Development of Vocabulary and Word Learning to Support Content Area Reading and Learning, and Developing Reading Comprehension Assessments Targeting Struggling Readers) in a series of studies with 9th- to 12th-grade students to examine what types of and how much background knowledge is related to reading comprehension.
+The results indicate that background knowledge can limit how much students understand text and that some types of knowledge are more important for certain types of comprehension.
+Educators should embrace the level of students' knowledge as a potential mechanism for understanding students' reading comprehension.

-Project Activities: Researchers will begin this project by completing work on the assessments of background knowledge and reading comprehension.
-Then, in a series of four studies, the researchers will work with 9th through 12th grade students to explore: (1) what types of background knowledge (e.g. simple facts or more in-depth understanding of a specific topic) are related to each other; (2) the extent to which different types of background knowledge are associated with reading comprehension; (3) whether there is a level of background knowledge below which students have difficulty understanding what they read; and (4) if students with low or high background knowledge differ in how well they understand text that varies in the explicitness of connections between ideas.
+Project Activities: In a series of four studies, the researchers worked with 9th- through 12th-grade students to explore (1) how different types of background knowledge (such as simple facts or more in-depth understanding of a specific topic) are related to each other, (2) the extent to which different types of background knowledge are associated with reading comprehension, (3) whether there is a level of background knowledge below which students will have difficulty understanding what they read, and (4) if students with low or high background knowledge differ in how well they understand text that varies in the explicitness of connections between ideas.

-Setting: This study will take place in high schools throughout the United States.
+Setting: This study took place in 6 urban, 5 suburban and 8 rural high schools throughout the United States.

-Research Design and Methods: Researchers will begin this project by completing work on the assessments of background knowledge and reading comprehension.
-They will select items from the National Assessment of Educational Progress (NAEP), the Study Aid and Reading Assistant (SARA), and the global comprehension assessment will use items from the Global, Integrated, Scenario-Based Assessments (GISA) related to: life sciences, history, and non-academic vocabulary breadth and depth; and factual and conceptual knowledge in history and science.
-In Study 1, approximately 5,000 students in 9th through 12th grade will complete assessments of background knowledge and reading comprehension, and researchers will examine how different types of background knowledge (i.e. basic background knowledge vs. conceptual background knowledge) and different depth of subtopics (i.e. general vs. specific subtopics) relate to each other.
-Studies 2 and 3 will involve approximately 2,400 students in 9th through 12th grade to examine: the relationship between different types of background knowledge and different types of reading comprehension; and the amount of background knowledge necessary to comprehend text.
-Specifically, Study 2 will explore whether reading comprehension in history, life science, and non-academic subjects is facilitated by specific or general basic background knowledge (i.e. vocabulary, simple facts), and specific or general conceptual knowledge.
-Study 3 will examine whether there is a threshold of background knowledge below which students may have difficulty comprehending text.
-Study 4 will involve 330 students in 9th through 12th grade to explore whether students of differing background knowledge differ in reading comprehension performance when text cohesion is low or high.
-Students with both low and high background knowledge will be recruited, and then half of each group will be randomly assigned to receive a text manipulated to have either low or high cohesion.
-All students will receive a reading comprehension outcome measure.
+Research Design and Methods: Researchers began this project by assembling assessments of background knowledge and reading comprehension across four content domains (science, history, American football, and cooking), including various subdomains in science (such as ecosystems, biology) and history (for example immigration, colonial America).
+Items were selected from released forms of the National Assessment of Educational Progress (NAEP), state content tests, the Study Aid and Reading Assistant (SARA), and a global comprehension assessment called the Global, Integrated, Scenario-Based Assessments (GISA).
+In Study 1, over 5,000 students in 9th through 12th grade completed assessments of background knowledge to determine form psychometric characteristics and examine how different types of background knowledge (namely basic background knowledge vs. conceptual background knowledge) relate to each other.
+Study 2 involved over 2,900 students in 9th through 12th grade to examine the relationship between different types of background knowledge and different types of reading comprehension.
+Study 2 also explored whether reading comprehension in history, science, and non-academic subjects is facilitated by specific or general basic background knowledge (namely vocabulary, simple facts), and specific or general conceptual knowledge.
+Study 3, with over 3,500 students in 9th through 12th grade, examined whether there is a threshold of background knowledge below which students may have difficulty comprehending text.
+Study 4 involved over 600 students in 9th through 12th grade to explore whether students of varying background knowledge differ in reading comprehension performance when text cohesion is low or high.

 Control Condition: Due to the nature of the research design, there is no control condition.

-Data Analytic Strategy: Study 1 will use classical test theory and item response theory to identify background knowledge items that are problematic.
-Additionally, researchers will use parallel analysis (an extension of principal components analysis) to examine the dimensionality of the background knowledge assessments.
-The research team will also use regression analyses to explore the relationship between background knowledge and reading comprehension in Study 2.
-Researchers will use piecemeal and quantile regression in Study 3 to identify the optimal range of background knowledge that is necessary to understand or learn from novel texts (i.e., knowledge threshold hypothesis).
-Finally, Study 4 will use a two-way analysis of variance where level of background knowledge (low or high) is crossed with text cohesion level (low or high).
+Data Analytic Strategy: Study 1 used classical test theory and item response theory to refine background knowledge items.
+Additionally, researchers used factor analysis to examine the dimensionality of the background knowledge assessments.
+The research team also used hierarchical regression and linear mixed-effects models to explore the relationship between background knowledge and reading comprehension in Study 2.
+Researchers used broken line regression in Study 3 to identify whether there is a minimal amount of background knowledge necessary to understand or learn from novel texts (i.e., knowledge threshold hypothesis).
+Finally, Study 4 used a linear mixed-effects model to determine the impact of background knowledge text cohesion level (low or high) and reading ability on text comprehension.

 Related IES Projects: Developing Reading Comprehension Assessments Targeting Struggling Readers (R305G040065), Measuring the Development of Vocabulary and Word Learning to Support Content Area Reading and Learning (R305A080647), and Assessing Reading for Understanding: A Theory-based, Developmental Approach (R305F100005)